VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

   ./start-volttron
   vctl status

-Open browser and go to the VOLTTRON Central admin authentication page `https://central:8443/index.html` to accept/reject incoming certificate signing request (CSR) from other platforms.
+Open browser and go to the platform web admin authentication page `https://central:8443/index.html` to accept/reject incoming certificate signing request (CSR) from other platforms.

 .. note::